ericcong/FileDepot/README.md

   No Payload.

 ### Locker
-- `GET /lockers`: Returns the IDs of all lockers owned by the requesting App which have the specified range of expiration timestamp, size, or free space.
+- `GET /lockers`: Returns the IDs of all lockers owned by the requesting App which have the specified range of expiration timestamp.
   Query format:
 ```
 min_expires: min expiration timestamp.
 max_expires: max expiration timestamp.
-min_size: min size.
-max_size: max size.
-min_space: min free space.
-max_space: max free space.
 ```

 - `GET /lockers/:id`: Returns the Locker entity if exists.